stereobooster/react-snap/doc/an-almost-static-stack-optimization.md

 [8]: https://medium.com/@tom.cook/edge-lambda-cloudfront-custom-headers-3d134a2c18a2

 4: There is AWS CLI, but to set headers you need to use a script

-9: Do not know how to set custom headers for the root

 **Solution**: I will use Firebase because this is the easiest option for me, but you can choose any option.
 Just make sure it has HTTP2 support and ability to set expiration headers.